AdminLawBC.ca

 Choosing a Dispute Resolution Option

 Everybody gets into disputes.
 They may be big or small, but there’s no doubt that conflict is part of our lives.
 Sometimes we get so angry we want to take our dispute to court.
 Our hope is that a judge will see our side of the story, and winning our case will result in some money, or just being proven right.
-Regardless, it will sure feel good.
+Regardless, it will feel good.
 Or so we think.

-Reality check
+Reality Check

 Tribunals are an efficient alternative to court, but the experience might take more time and energy than you expect.
 The length of a hearing depends on the tribunal, but it could take several months to complete.
 If you decide to hire a lawyer, there can be legal costs as well.
 And a tribunal’s decision isn’t guaranteed to go your way either.

-Many factors go into a tribunal’s decision over which you will have little control.
-For example, you can’t control how the “other side” will present his or her case or how the tribunal will view it.
+Many factors go into a tribunal’s decision over which you have little control.
+For example, you can’t control how the “other side” will present their case or how the tribunal will view it.
 There are also relationships to consider.
 Once a dispute gets to the level of a tribunal hearing, people’s feelings are often hurt and trust is damaged.
 The other person might wonder why you didn’t come to them to try to work things out.
 So before you head to a tribunal, it is a good idea to consider other ways to work out your dispute first.

-Dispute alternatives
+Dispute Alternatives

 There are several alternatives to a tribunal hearing for resolving disputes.
-Different methods of alternative dispute resolution (known as ADR) include negotiation, mediation, and arbitration.
+Different methods of alternative dispute resolution include negotiation, mediation, and arbitration.
 In fact, a tribunal will often want to know what you have done to try to settle the dispute yourself first.
 Your choice of alternative will depend on what stage you’re at in your dispute and the options available to you.

 Negotiation